-In this article you will find our best selection of food in Portugal that Americans should try before leaving the country.
-We bet that even if you are not a huge fan of trying new flavors, you should try the beautifully cooked meat in Portugal and the traditional flavours of the fresh vegetables just picked from the vegetable garden.
+In this article, you will find our best selection of food in Portugal that Americans should try before leaving the country.
+We bet that even if you are not a huge fan of trying new flavors, you should try the beautifully cooked meat in Portugal and the traditional flavors of the fresh vegetables just picked from the vegetable garden.
 You will definitely fall in love.
-Following the Portuguese tradition the post guides you through a complete menu: a starter, main course and dessert.
+Following the Portuguese tradition, the post guides you through a complete menu: a starter, main course, and dessert.
 So, prepare your stomach if have not eaten yet, because here we go.

 1. Caldo Verde

-Caldo Verde is a very traditional food in Portugal: a soup.
+Caldo Verde is a very traditional food in Portugal: soup.

-It contains fresh vegetables essential for health, making a healthy choice for a starter.
-Originated from the Minho region, Northern of Portugal, but you can find everywhere in the country.
-The soup is made of shredded kale and potatoes along with onions, garlic, olive oil and salt.
+It contains fresh vegetables essential for health, making it a healthy choice for a starter.
+Originated from the Minho region, Northern of Portugal, but you can find it everywhere in the country.
+The soup is made of shredded kale and potatoes along with onions, garlic, olive oil, and salt.
 A great pick to start your meal, or for any time of the day.
-For the Portuguese especially in Lisbon any time is a good time for some Caldo Verde.
+For the Portuguese especially in Lisbon, any time is a good time for some Caldo Verde.

 Even though it is not considered a whole meal it is in fact way satisfying and some local people will actually ask for half of it.
 It is a signature dish for Porto with a long history of fame and tradition.
-It is said to be created as a mean of making a Portuguese version of the French Croque Monsieur, but with a special sauce on top.
-This sauce varies because every bar or restaurant you go have created their own version.
+It is said to be created as a means of making a Portuguese version of the French Croque Monsieur, but with a special sauce on top.
+This sauce varies because every bar or restaurant you go to has created its own version.
 As the original is kept a true secret.
-It is made with steak, ham, sausages, chorizo, two slices of bread where it is placed all the meat and a melted Edam cheese melting on top to close it.
-Well, if you want to make it the local’s way, ask it with fries and egg on the side.
+It is made with steak, ham, sausages, chorizo, two slices of bread where it is placed all the meat, and melted Edam cheese melting on top to close it.
+Well, if you want to make it the local way, ask for it with fries and egg on the side.
 Yummy.

 4. Sardinhas Assadas

-This dish is very popular at Trás-os-Montes, the north of Portugal, but nowadays are also popular at any region.
-It is usually served with the sausage covered by egg and french fries.
-The meat can be made from rabbit, duck, chicken or even bacalhau and vegetable, but never with pork.
-The story behind it is very interesting saying that when the inquisition arrived in the country, jews were forced to become christian or they would be burned alive in Rossio, Lisbon.
-Sausages in Portugal and Spain are made of pig meat, and this way, by the time the Inquisition would figure out whom house wasn’t catholic.
+This dish is very popular at Trás-os-Montes, the north of Portugal, but nowadays is also popular in any region.
+It is usually served with sausage covered by egg and french fries.
+The meat can be made from rabbit, duck, chicken, or even bacalhau and vegetables, but never with pork.
+The story behind it is very interesting saying that when the Inquisition arrived in the country, jews were forced to become Christian or they would be burned alive in Rossio, Lisbon.
+Sausages in Portugal and Spain are made of pig meat, and this way, by the time the Inquisition would figure out whose house wasn’t catholic.

 Leitão is a roasted pig, very traditional at the Bairrada region done in a very typical way of doing it, rolling over and over for several hours long.
-Compared to all the food in Portugal, it is was already named as one of the 7 Wonders of Portugal, making it a truly delicious food.
-It is a kind of a well seasoned pulled pork.
-People normally serve it in two forms: in a plate garnished with slices of orange and potato crisp.
-Or, as a sandwich in a soft bread topped with pepper and spice.
+Compared to all the food in Portugal, it was already named one of the 7 Wonders of Portugal, making it a truly delicious food.
+It is a kind of well-seasoned pulled pork.
+People normally serve it in two forms: on a plate garnished with slices of orange and potato crisp.
+Or, as a sandwich on soft bread topped with pepper and spice.

 7. Pastéis de Nata

 The Portuguese people usually asks for a Pastel de nata and an expresso.
 This is like a romantic pair, always together any time of the day.
 The story says that was the monks of Jerónimos Monastery that invented the dessert.
-They say the egg whites were used to starch nun´s habits and the leftovers needed to be put in good use again.
-So, when the monastery were threatened by closure, the monks began selling the pastéis de nata commercially to help raise funds.
+They say the egg whites were used to starch nuns´ habits and the leftovers needed to be put to good use again.
+So, when the monastery was threatened by closure, the monks began selling the pastéis de nata commercially to help raise funds.
 Interesting and very delicious.

 Have you got a watering mouth now?
-Want to try try all of those food in Portugal and more?
-Feel free to get in touch with us, request your custom proposal and make the most of wine and food travel experience.
+Want to try all of those foods in Portugal and more?
+Feel free to get in touch with us, request your custom proposal, and make the most of the wine and food travel experience.